bpython/bpython/doc/sphinx/source/configuration-options.rst

 ^^^^^^^^^^^^
 Whether to flush all output to stdout on exit (default: True).

+Only relevant to bpython-curses and bpython-urwid.

 highlight_show_source
 ^^^^^^^^^^^^^^^^^^^^^
-Whether the source code of an object should be highlighted (default: True).
+Whether the source code of an object should be syntax highlighted (default: True).

 hist_duplicates
 ^^^^^^^^^^^^^^^